zramos2/Insight-DO-project/README.md

 ### DevOps Architecture
-The existing data pipeline has been containerized using docker.
-Terraform was used to automate the foundation infrastructure.
-Helm and Kubernetes was used to build up
+The existing data pipeline has been containerized using *docker*.  *Terraform* was used to automate the foundation infrastructure. *Helm* and *Kubernetes* was used to organize the data pipeline into clusters.  *Grafana* and *Prometheus* was used for monitoring.

 <div align="left">
     <img src="./pictures/Gremlin.png" width="50px" alt="Gremlin">